-The Boise Math Circle meets weekly or biweekly on Saturdays.
+The Boise Math Circle meets monthly on Saturdays.
 Each meeting delivers an elementary topic with deep roots in mathematical theory.
 Many of these topics are not usually covered in school.
 The goal is for each participant to feel a spark and discover something new for themselves.

 The typical meeting format begins with background and motivating questions, and then transitions into group work and guided discussions.
 Participants work on open-ended problems together in small groups, and then discuss their findings with the other groups.